 Leonard’s mother Masha was a Russian-born rabbi’s daughter who was 16 years younger than Nathan.
 A passionate woman with dark, wavy hair, she loved to sing Yiddish and Russian folk tunes she had heard as a youngster.
-At the time of Leonard’s birth, the Cohens already had a five-year old daughter, Esther.
-She was, and is, Leonard’s only sibling.
+At the time of Leonard’s birth, the Cohens already had a five-year-old daughter, Esther.

 The family lived in a large, dark brick English-style house in Westmount, the westernmost side of Montreal and home to some of its wealthiest families.
 The house at 599 Belmont Avenue still stands today.

 Leonard Cohen was considered by many people, including the late Velvet Underground frontman Lou Reed, to be among the most influential songwriters ever.